Websites for Dentists: 21 Qualities of the Best Dental Office Websites

 - User-friendly navigation.
 Your menu and search function should be easy to find.

 Note the simple graphics and layout.
 This site is easy to read and well presented.
-It may be slightly dated at this point, but if you look beyond that, it presents information in a clear, and obvious manner.
+It may be a bit text heavy, but if you look beyond that, it clearly presents information.

-The best dental websites always have at a minimum, these three pages or sections:
+The best dental websites always have at a minimum, these six pages or sections:

 - About (or About Us)